hendrikmitk/checkmypwd/README.md

 ## Description

 One of my first projects was a password validator.
 It wasn't quite good practise, so I decided to do a rebuild.
 It's built with simple HTML, Tailwind CSS and Vanilla JS.
-Javascript and CSS parts are inline.

 ## Roadmap